A Class of Dimension-free Metrics for the Convergence of Empirical Measures: Conclusion

 \section{Conclusion}

-A new class of metrics, named generalized maximum mean discrepancy (GMMD), is proposed in this paper to study the convergence of empirical measures in high-dimensional spaces.
+A new class of metrics, in the form of integral probability metrics, is proposed in this paper to study the convergence of empirical measures in high-dimensional spaces.
 We generalize the standard definition of maximum mean discrepancy by imposing specific criteria for selecting the test function space to guarantee the property of being free of the CoD.
-Examples of test function spaces include reproducing kernel Hilbert space, Barron function space, and flow-induced function spaces.
-Under the proposed metrics, we can show the following three cases of convergence are dimensionality-free: 1.
+Examples of test function spaces include reproducing kernel Hilbert spaces, Barron function space, and flow-induced function spaces.
+Under the proposed metrics, we can show the following three cases of convergence are dimension-free: 1.
 The convergence of empirical measure drawn from a given distribution; 2.
 The convergence of $n$-particle system to the solution to McKean-Vlasov stochastic equation; 3.
 The construction of an $\varepsilon$-Nash equilibrium for a homogeneous $n$-player game by its mean-field limit.
-We also generalize the results in \cite{yang2020generalization} and show that, given a distribution close to the target distribution measured by GMMD and the certain representation of the target distribution, we can generate a distribution close to the target one in terms of the Wasserstein distance and relative entropy.
+We also generalize the results in \cite{yang2020generalization,yang2022generalization} and show that, given a distribution close to the target distribution measured by the newly proposed metric and a certain representation of the target distribution, we can generate a distribution close to the target one in terms of the Wasserstein metric and relative entropy.